cettia/cettia-java-server/README.md

   socket.send("echo", "Hello world");
   // Sends a chat event to be broadcast to every sockets in the server socket.send("chat", {text: "I'm a text"});
-  // Sends an event to sockets whose username is the same with the username
+  // Sends an event to sockets whose username is the same
   // with composite data consisting of text data and binary data socket.send("myself", {text: "I'm a text", binary: new TextEncoder().encode("I'm a binary")});
 });